Strawberry Picnic Cutter Set

 As we move into Spring and Summer, and the weather starts to warm up, it's the perfect time for a picnic!
 Strawberries and lemonade are iconic picnic essentials, and I see strawberries taking over for cherries as the new trendy fruit.

 This set does have a lot of steps.
 But with a little planning it can still come together easily.
 Making the strawberries and lemon slices as transfers is a huge help!
 And the painted details add so much depth and are really not difficult.
-My hope for cutter club members is that the cookie sets will have maybe one technique you have not tried before, you can learn a new cookie skill.
+My hope for these sets is that they will give you the opportunity to try a new technique and learn a new skill.
 Even 14 years later, I am still learning and trying new things!

 These cookie cutters can definitely be used for different occasions as well!
 The strawberries would make a great fish cookie.
 The picnic basket, could be an Easter basket, or a purse.
 The pie you pull back out in the fall for pumpkin or apple pie - place the whipped cream dollop where the little bump out is currently used for the strawberry.
 The sign could be used for a realtors set, or camping, or even a North Pole sign at Christmas.
 And the mason jar could be for any yummy drink, or or even jam!
 Lots of possibilities.

-There are more colors in this set than past months, so I didn't do any special color blending.
+There are a lot of colors in this set, so I didn't do any special color blending.
 Everything was I made was straight from the bottle.

 I made a piping and flood consistency for the red, and dark brown.
 The yellow and lightest brown I did a 15 sec (hybrid).
 For the white I did a stiff and hybrid.
 For the green and middle brown I did a stiff.
 If you a beginner and are still learning consistencies, we have a helpful blog here.
 We also have a very thorough online class here.